DKNguyen13/Treasure-of-the-Birthday/README.md

 - Smooth 2D platforming mechanics

 ## 🚀 How to Play
-- Use arrow keys or A/D to move left/right
+- Use arrow keys to move left/right
-- Press spacebar to jump
+- Use up arrow to jump
 - Avoid falling into gaps and time your jumps to reach the treasure

 ## 📷 Screenshots